 Practicality & boot space

-Accessing the rear seats is tricky, as the three-door Fox’s front chairs get in the way.
-Split-folding rear seats that slide back and forth are fitted to top models, but you have to pay extra to get them on the entry-level car.
+The Fox comes with only three doors and the front chairs make it awkward to reach the rear seats.
+Split-folding rear seats that slide back and forth are fitted to top models, but you had to pay extra to get them on the entry-level car.
 The Fox has a relatively big boot though, and the rear bench seat folds down easily.
 Combined with the hatchback and the Fox’s tall, square body, it has good carrying capacity for such a small car.
-It’s not available as a five-door, however, which blunts its appeal.
+Bear its three-door body style in mind if you regularly carry rear passengers.

 Reliability & safety

-The Brazilian-made Fox was introduced in 2006 and hasn’t been subject to any UK recalls to date.
+The Brazilian-made Fox was introduced in 2006 and was made until 2012 but wasn’t subject to any UK recalls.
 Despite the low-cost appearance of the cabin, it feels robustly built and there have been no major buyer complaints.
-Many of the Fox’s parts and electrical components are based on the larger Volkswagen Polo's, and are proving reliable.
+Many of the Fox’s parts and electrical components are based on the larger Volkswagen Polo of the time, and has proved generally reliable.

 Price, value for money & options

-The purchase price of the Fox is on a par with, or cheaper than, other new city cars.
+The used price of the Fox is on a par with, or cheaper than, other new city cars.
 However it’s sorely lacking in equipment.
-Even basic features like opening rear windows are either cost options or available only in the more expensive Urban Fox.
-Air-conditioning costs over £1,000 and safety equipment such as side airbags and traction control cost extra too.
+Even basic features such as opening rear windows were either cost options or available only in the more expensive Urban Fox when it was new.
+Air-conditioning cost more than £1,000 and safety equipment such as side airbags and traction control was extra too.
+So if you find a car with these fitted, it’s a bit of a bonus.
 It’s a well built car, but the Fox is far from luxurious.